Skip to main content

 Master your GCSE maths formulas with our complete guide.
 Learn which formulas are provided in the exam, what you must memorise, and how to apply them correctly.

-Here’s your complete guide to the GCSE maths formula sheet – what’s on it, what’s not, and how to use it effectively.
+So here’s your complete guide to the GCSE maths formula sheet — what’s on it, what’s not, and how to actually use the thing under pressure.

 What is the GCSE Maths Formula Sheet?

-The GCSE maths formula sheet is a single page provided in both your Foundation and Higher tier maths papers.
-It contains approximately 15-20 formulas covering geometry, algebra, and some statistical concepts.
+It’s a single page.
+That’s it.
+You get it in both Foundation and Higher tier papers, and it contains roughly 15-20 formulas covering geometry, algebra, and a handful of statistical bits.

 Which Formulas Are Included on the Sheet?